webfactorymk/ng2-canvas-whiteboard/README.md

 ### colorPickerEnabled: boolean (default: false)
 This allows the adding of a colorPicker that the user can choose to draw with and the original colors are kept when redrawing

+### lineWidth: number (default: 2)
+This input controls the drawing pencil size

+### strokeColor: string (default: "rgb(216, 184, 0)")
+This input control the color of the brush

+### shouldDownloadDrawing: boolean (default: true)
+This input control if the image created when clicking the save button should be downloaded right away.

 If using component-only styles, for this to work the viewEncapsulation must be set to None.
 ```typescript